 “Anyone can learn the Secret.
 That’s why it is so dangerous.”

-The saga blends inspiration from various ages, cultures, and mythologies.
+The Thunderfire Saga is a classic hero's journey adventure full of actionm, blending inspiration from various ages, cultures, and mythologies.
 It combines Roman empire with Chinese ingenuity, colonialism and revolutionaries, Dragon Riders, and Pirates of the Caribbean.

 At its heart is the Secret, a latent mental art unlocked with a cipher.
 Mastering it can turn anyone into a near-mythic warrior, able to bend wills, whisper to beasts, and wield blades of thunderfire, superweapons that can tear apart an enemy squad with a single blast.